-The Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood (DC: 0-3R) is an age-appropriate approach for assessing infants, toddlers and preschool children.
-This tool classifies mental health and developmental disorders in children from birth through four years old considered in relationship to their families, culture and communities.
+The Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood (DC: 0-5) is an age-appropriate approach for assessing infants, toddlers and preschool children.
+This tool classifies mental health and developmental disorders in children from birth through five years old considered in relationship to their families, culture and communities.

 Diagnostic Assessment (Provider Manual)

-DHS promotes the use of DC: 0-3R by coordinating statewide training for mental health professionals.
+DHS promotes the use of DC: 0-5 by coordinating statewide training for mental health professionals.
 Ongoing monthly clinical consultation and supervision groups offer mental health professionals additional feedback and support.